 School starts at 8.50am for all classes.
 We believe that punctuality is an important social courtesey and regularly arriving late to school not only disrupts your child's opportunities for learning but those ofthe children in his/her class.
 Children arriving late must access the school via the school office where they are registered and the reason for his/her late arrival is recorded.
 Where the child arrives after registration has closed (9am - when the school gates are closed) the absence will be recorded as unauthorised.
 Late arrivals are monitored by the school and interviews will take place with parents where there is concern.

 Leave of Absence

 Children of school age who are registered at Fourfields must, by law, attend school regularly.
 The Education (Pupil Registration) (England) (Amndment) Regulsations 2013 amended the previous Education Regulations (England) 2006 removing the Headteacher's discretion to agree term time holiday.
 As a result, all holidays taken in term time will be unauthorised unless the absence is for 'exceptional circumstances'.
 In addition, where the absence exceeeds three consecutive days, each parent will be liable for a Penalty Notice resulting in a a fine for truancy.

 Parents are expected to provide explanations for their child/ren's absence.
 Please complete an Application for Leave of Absence Form to explain why your child will not be in school.
 If authorisation for this leave is not granted but the child is absent, or no authorisation is sought, or the period of leave is at a similar time of year to an unauthorsied absence in a previous year, the absence will be recorded as unauthorised.
 As a result, a referral will be made to the Education Welfare Officer who may issue each parent with a Penalty Notice (fine) ranging from £60 to £120 for each parent for each child and could ultimately lead to prosecution resulting in a fine of £2,500 and a 3 month custodial sentence.
-For more information on Penalty Notices please see the Cambridgeshire County Council's website and our letter.
+For more information on Penalty Notices please see the Cambridgeshire County Council's website.